pravesh2892/Frontend_Interview_Questions/README.md

 175.  ### What are promises in JavaScript?
       Promises in JavaScript are a way of handling async operations.
 They help us write async code that looks and behaves like sync code, making it easier to read and maintain.
 Promises have three states: pending, fulfilled, and rejected.

+In JavaScript, promises are objects that represent the eventual completion or failure of an asynchronous operation.
+They are used to handle asynchronous operations such as fetching data from a server, reading files, or any other operations that take time to complete.

+Pending: Initial state, neither fulfilled nor rejected.
+Fulfilled: The operation completed successfully.
+Rejected: The operation failed.

 176. ### Who created Javascript?